Pfern/ADER17/material/ADER17_practical.md

 # Learning Outcome 8: Generate lists of differentially expressed genes, at least for a simple pairwise comparison

 ## LO 8.1 - Using the R package edgeR to produce a pairwise differential expression analysis

+From these count files several methods can be then used to perform statistical tests.
+Given that sequencing data is based on discrete counts, most of the popular methods are based on derivations of the binomial distribution.
+Similarly to microarrays, there are many available tools to perform these analysis using the R language (such as edger and DESeq).

+[Normalization: use info from slides of ndarc] [Trimmed mean from edger a bit more complex; DESEQ easier to understand...]

 		Use Galaxy to produce differentially expressed genes with edgeR Use edgeR in R and RStudio

+TASK: Open example_RNA_counts.edger_analysis.tab and Dmelano_rnaseq.bayseq_diff.txt with a text editor or in a spreadsheet.
+How would you go about selecting genes of interest?
+What would you do with this list?
+Is statistically significant the same as biologically significant?
+NOTE: Several experiments can have different numbers of reads sequenced (for the same amount of RNA).
+Moreover, gene length also influences the number of counts.
+One common normalization is to transform counts into FPKM (fragments per kb per million aligned reads).
+Nonetheless this measure needs to be used with caution, particularly when comparing different loci.

+[Check DESeq for Salmon output may fail due to some R libraries that may be needed??]

 ## LO 8.2 - Interpretation and visualization of results